tsuru/tsuru/docs/reference/config.rst

 quotas: apps per user and units per app.

-tsuru administrators can control the default quota for new users and new apps in the configuration file, and use ``tsuru-admin`` command to change quotas for users or apps.
+tsuru administrators can control the default quota for new users and new apps in the configuration file, and use ``tsuru`` command to change quotas for users or apps.
 Quota management is disabled by default, to enable it, just set the desired quota to a positive integer.